 From LimeSurvey Manual

-Once a survey gets too complex, it is recommended to backup your work.
-There could also be situations in which a certain you need to export the survey so that you can continue to edit it in a Spreadsheet software.
+Once a survey gets too complex, we recommend that you back up your work.
+There could also be situations in which you need to export the survey so that you can continue to edit it in a spreadsheet software.
 Or, perhaps you would like to print it and walk throughout the city and ask random people to fill it out, adding them later via the data entry function.

 There are two ways to export your survey.
 The quick version has been described in our introduction to surveys.